ConservationInternational/trends.earth/docs/source/for_developers/development.rst

     those tags to github by running `invoke set-tag -m`
   - Ensure that all new versionsa and tags are pushed to github
   - Publish release on QGIS repository
-  - Publish on github with - Run `invoke release-github'
+  - Publish on github with - Run `invoke release-github`

 .. note:: If you want to make a release after updating the scripts that call the Trends.Earth API (so if either the code under the `gee` folder changes,